chungchunwang/Budibase-File-Upload/README.md

 - Label: The label for the field.
 - Max Size: The maximum size of a file **in bytes**.
 - Max Number of Files: The maximum number of files that can be stored in the field.
+- Accepted File Extensions: A list of extensions seperated by commas that are acceptable input types.
+For example: ".jpg,.png,.pdf"
 - On Change: A callback for whenever the files inside of the form change.

 ## Other Tools